nitin42/Python-Automation/README.md

 - Project 10 - Feeling Lucky Today!
 - Project 11 - 2048!
 - Project 12 - Combining pages from PDFs
+- project 13 - Copying '.jpg' and '.pdf' files into a newfolder